KevinTheMix/CheatSheets/Google/Android.md

   * `fastboot reboot-bootloader` = restart again
   * `fastboot -w update image-takju-jwr66y.zip` = flash all partitions contained in the _.zip_ file
     * `-w` = Wipe userdata
-* Note: Samsung devices come with a unique boot mode called _Download Mode_, very similar to Fastboot mode.
-* Heimdall us a cross-platform tool for interacting with Download mode on Samsung devices.
-* Odin is a utility used by Samsung to reset (or flash) their smartphones